SurfaceAI/dataset_creation/README.md

 ## Dataset creation

-[This](/scripts/train_test_data.py) is the entry point for creation of train and test datasets.
+[This](/src/scripts/00_create_dataset.py) is the entry point for creation of train and test datasets.
-There, all 7 steps are sequentially executed.
-Their respective scripts can be found in this [folder](/scripts/ds_creation_steps/).
+There, all 8 steps (+ 2 additional for catching annotation errors) are sequentially executed.
+Their respective scripts can be found in this [folder](/src/scripts/ds_creation_steps/).

 These steps are the following: